killermann/facilitator-cards/content/cards/spectrum-questions.md

 prop_1: "Paper"
 prop_2: "Tape"
 prop_3: "Markers"
-explanation: "Facilitator asks a question or delivers a prompt and participants respond by placing themselves (physically) on a spectrum from strongly disagree to strongly agree (or other poles).
-Between each prompt, allow for popcorn shares from different positions."
+explanation: "Set up the space for easy movement.
+Ask a question or deliver a prompt that participants can respond to by placing themselves (physically) along a spectrum from strongly disagree to strongly agree (or other poles).
+Denote where each pole is in the space (with signs or verbal instructions).
+You can invite popcorn shares after the alignments.
+Repeat several times with new prompts."
 longer_context: ""
 external_link: ""
 general_notes: ""